 LaVey, Anton.
 (1930-1997) Founder of the Church of Satan.

 (1970) The Satanic Witch.
-Quotes from 1989 edition, 18th print, with introduction by Zeena LaVey.
+Paperback book.
+1989 edition, 18th print.
 Published by Feral House, Los Angeles, USA.
+Introduction by Zeena LaVey.